-Outbreak Testing: ALRs should use rapid antigen tests to conduct outbreak testing on any exposed residents and staff as determined by contract tracing as soon as one staff or resident case is detected.
-A person is considered exposed to COVID-19 if they are within 6 ft. for a total of 15 minutes within 24 hrs. of someone diagnosed with COVID-19 while they were symptomatic.
+Outbreak Testing: ALRs should use rapid antigen tests to conduct outbreak testing on any exposed Residents and staff as determined by contract tracing as soon as one staff or Resident case is detected.
+A person is considered exposed to COVID-19 if they are within 6 ft. for 15 minutes or more within a 24 hr period of someone diagnosed with COVID-19 while that person was potentially infectious (within 48 hours of onset or positive test).
 If needed, the ALR should seek guidance from a DPH epidemiologist, who can be reached 24/7, by calling 617-983-6800 and selecting Option 3.